JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

 ```

 ## Generated functions
-Sometimes, especially as we will see later, it is handy to generate function once the types with which the function is called are known.
+Sometimes it is convenient to generate function once types of arguments are known.
 For example if we have function `foo(args...)`, we can generate different body for different length of `Tuple` and types in `args`.
-Wait, do we need generated functions for this?
+Do we really need such thing, or it is just wish of curious programmer?
 Not really, as
 - we can deal with variability of `args` using normal control-flow logic `if length(args) == 1 elseif ...`
-- we can (automatically) generate (a possibly infinite) set of functions `foo` specialized for each length of args (or combination of types of args) and let multiple dispatch to deal with this
+- we can (automatically) generate (a possibly infinite) set of functions `foo` specialized for each length of `args` (or combination of types of `args`) and let multiple dispatch to deal with this
 - we cannot deal with this situation with macros, because macros do not see types, only parsed AST, which is in this case always the same.

-Generated functions elegantly deals with that situation, as we can specialize the code for a given type of argumnets.
-Generated functions, like macros, therefore **return expressions** and not **results**.
-But unlike macros, they do not have access to values of arguments, but to their types (the arguments are of type `Type`).
+Generated functions allow to specialize the code for a given type of argumnets.
+They are like macros in the sense that they **return expressions** and not **results**.
+But unlike macros, the input is not expression or value of arguments, but their types (the arguments are of type `Type`).
 They are also called when compiler needs (which means at least once for each combination of arguments, but possibly more times due to code invalidation).

 Let's look at an example
 ```@example lec09